SadiyaSamreen117/awscloud/cloudformation/README.md

           Value: DevOps
 ~~~

-After creatng a template go to AWS console and search for CloudFormation service and click create stack
+After creatng a template go to AWS console and search for CloudFormation service and click 'create stack'

 Then select respective sections and upload the created template